Russell Martin (footballer): Managerial style

 "I played in teams who were dominant with the ball and loved it.
 I also played in teams who didn't have much of the ball and hated it.
 My style is probably shaped by that and the teams I've enjoyed watching play football like Barcelona, Manchester City and Spain.
 I've tried to replicate that at the level I'm at and with the players I've had.
 If I didn't do that, I probably wouldn't have gone into coaching or management."

 — —Martin on his style of play, 2021.

 Martin began studying for his coaching badges at age 22, and studied for his UEFA Pro Licence at the Scottish FA in 2019.
 His managerial style has been influenced by such managers as Chris Hughton, Daniel Farke, and Pep Guardiola.
 Inspired by Guardiola's Barcelona and Manchester City teams, Martin prefers his teams to dominate ball possession.
 Tactically, he prefers the 3–4–2–1, 3–5–2, 4–1–2–1–2, or 4–3–3 formations, with an emphasis on passing the ball and pressing the opposition.
 If his teams suffer a bad result, Martin prefers to improve his game plan, rather than changing the style of play.

-After his MK Dons side scored a record-breaking 56-pass goal, Martin said, "People still react to that and say it's boring, but everyone has a different opinion... the more we have the ball, the more we can control the game and take the fight out of opposition teams.
+After his MK Dons team scored a record-breaking 56-pass goal, Martin said, "People still react to that and say it's boring, but everyone has a different opinion... the more we have the ball, the more we can control the game and take the fight out of opposition teams.
 It's a 90-minute game plan to try and dominate the ball."